pgpartman/pg_partman/doc/pg_partman_howto_native.md

 ```
 ALTER TABLE public.original_table ALTER col1 SET GENERATED ALWAYS;
 ```
-Now, double-check that there aren't any child table names that don't conform to the pattern that pg_partman created for the new child tables that it generated while partitioning out the data. pg_partman expects a specific format for the child tables it manages, so if they don't all match, maintenance may not work as expected
+Now, double-check that there are no child table names that don't conform to the pattern that pg_partman uses for the new child tables. pg_partman expects a specific format for the child tables it manages, so if they don't all match, maintenance may not work as expected
 ```
 \d+ original_table;
                                               Partitioned table "public.original_table"